qiime2/dev-docs/source/storing-data/index.rst

 - :doc:`formats`
 - :doc:`provenance`

-.. this isn't a toctree because it doesn't look right being in the global index
+.. this isn't a toctree because it would be repeated twice in the global index

 Otherwise, continue reading for a high-level summary of the topic.